 How do you avoid being hacked?

 - First of all use a ridiculously secure password to your backend website.
 Store this password in a program such as LastPass so you never need to remember it.

 - Don’t use the same password on other accounts.
 Remember if you use a program like LastPass you’ll never need to remember it, even while using your phone.

-- If you use WordPress sure your themes/plugins/and the core software are up to date weekly
+- If you use WordPress, make sure your themes, plugins, and the core software are updated weekly.

-- Also if you use WordPress install and configure security plugins like WordFence and BruteProtect
+- If you use WordPress, install and configure security plugins like WordFence and BruteProtect.

-- Finally, Host with a company that has ridged security protocols.
-That $3 a month hosting might not be your best option.
+- Finally, choose a hosting company that has ridged security protocols.
+That $3-a-month hosting company might not be your best option.